Botanical: Calendula officinalis

 For ear mites in pets, place a few drops in their ear.
 Gently massage the area to work it in a bit, if they’ll let you.

 Calendula has antiseptic, antibacterial and antiviral properties, making it useful for salves and balms, for cuts, wounds, bruises, blisters, and mild burns.
-Diaper rash and insect bites will benefit from using calendula.
+Diaper rash and insect bites will benefit from using this helpful herb.

 Know this, from abrasions to athlete’s foot, calendula salve dabbed on injured skin will hurt less and heal faster.

-Diluted Calendula tincture applied topically heals venous leg ulcers 4 times faster than placebo.
+Diluted tincture applied topically heals venous leg ulcers 4 times faster than placebo.

 Dose: 3-6 grams 3x/day in tea; 1.5-3 mL of a 1:5 tincture 3x/day

 - Calendula is regarded as safe.
-However, persons with allergies to other members of the Asteraceae family (such as feverfew, chamomile, or Echinacea species) should exercise caution with calendula, as allergic cross-reactivity to Asteraceae plants is common.
+However, persons with allergies to other members of the Asteraceae family (such as feverfew, chamomile, or Echinacea species) should exercise caution, as allergic cross-reactivity to Asteraceae plants is common.

 - Not to be taken internally in pregnancy.